muratkeremozcan/react-hooks-in-action-with-cypress/README.md

 - test via ui-e2e when back-end matters

+  > An example of needing backend is when CRUD is of concern.
-  - ideal crud utilizes api seeding, but here we did it all through the UI
+  > An ideal crud utilizes api seeding, but here we did it all through the UI.
+  >

-    - Test UI Create
+  > - Test UI Create

-      - UI create
+  >   - UI create
-      - API delete
+  >   - API delete

-    - Test UI Update
+  > - Test UI Update

-      - API create
+  >   - API create
-      - UI update
+  >   - UI update
-      - API delete
+  >   - API delete

-    - Test UI Delete
+  > - Test UI Delete

-      - API create
+  >   - API create
-      - UI delete
+  >   - UI delete

 - Finally, do combined coverage and fill the gaps